 There are a few more on Flickr.

 In terms of location, the apartment is about a 5 block walk to the area of Palermo Soho with all the fancier restaurants and pubs (although, there are lots of little ones all over the place).
 About three or four blocks north of here is one of the main subway lines in the city, which will be nice (as soon as I start to use it).
-The only real downside is they are doing renovations on the apartment downstairs, ...
+The only real downside is they are doing renovations ...

 I’ve been walking around spending pesos like they were going out of style this week, so I thought a post about money would be an interesting subject.
 I picked up around 1200 pesos when I arrived (which is about $300 CAD), and that’s lasted me until now.
 I’m starting to get a little bare (I think I have around 300 left or so), but I’ve stocked up the fridge, eaten out a few times, and gone on a few drinking adventures.